Coloring picture of an excavator: Print free of charge, choose colors, and off you go!

 2

-Not Just A Bucket Trick
+Not Just a Bucket Trick

 Excavators can switch tools on the end of their arm—like a scoop bucket for digging, a thumb to grab logs, or a breaker to crack hard rock—kind of like changing “hands.”
 Wikipedia